-“Prophesy to the breath,” God’s voice commanded Ezekiel.
+“Prophesy to the breath (or wind),” God’s voice commanded Ezekiel.
 Ezekiel prophesied to the breath and the bodies started breathing.
 Then, they stood up!
 There were many live people standing around.
 Ezekiel saw that they were a big army.
 It was amazing.
 God took a bunch of old dry bones and made an army!

 Then the Lord told Ezekiel that the nation of Israel was like the valley of dry bones.
 Their nation had been conquered and all of the people were prisoners.
 The beautiful city of Jerusalem and the temple had been knocked down and burned.
-They people of Israel felt like their country was dead.
+They people of Israel felt like they were dead since their country was dead.
 They thought there was no hope.

 But God can do anything!
 He can take a bunch of old bones and make an army.
 He can also take the nation of Israel and make it strong again.
 He could take the people back to their land and rebuild the temple.